Chart Color Schemes

 Age

-Croydon Park - Enfield's median age exceeds the national pattern
+Croydon Park - Enfield's population is slightly older than the national pattern

-Croydon Park - Enfield's median age is 41 years, which is significantly higher than Greater Sydney's average of 37 years and slightly older than Australia's median age of 38 years.
+Croydon Park - Enfield has a median age of 41 years, which is significantly higher than Greater Sydney's average of 37 years and slightly older than Australia's median age of 38 years.
 Compared to Greater Sydney, the 55-64 age group is notably over-represented in Croydon Park - Enfield at 12.4%, while the 25-34 age group is under-represented at 12.9%.
-According to the 2021 Census, the 15-24 age group has increased from 11.6% to 13.2% of the population, while the 45-54 age group has declined from 14.5% to 13.3%.
-Demographic modeling indicates that Croydon Park - Enfield's age profile will change significantly by 2041.
-The 85+ age cohort is projected to grow by 90%, adding 551 residents to reach a total of 1,167.
+According to the 2021 Census, the 15 to 24 age group has increased from 11.6% to 13.2% of the population, while the 45 to 54 age group has decreased from 14.5% to 13.3%.
+Demographic projections suggest that by 2041, Croydon Park - Enfield's age profile will change significantly.
+The 85+ cohort is projected to grow by 90%, adding 551 residents to reach a total of 1,167.
 Residents aged 65 and older are expected to represent 70% of the population growth.
-Conversely, population declines are anticipated for the 0-4 and 5-14 age groups.
+Conversely, populations in the 0 to 4 and 5 to 14 age groups are projected to decline.